 As a passionate supporter of music education, the Calidore String Quartet is committed to mentoring and educating young musicians, students and audiences.
-Since 2016 the Calidore serve as Visiting Guest Artists at the University of Delaware.
-From 2014-16 the Calidore served as Artists-in-Residence at Stony Brook University.
-The Calidore has conducted master classes and residencies at Princeton, Stanford, the University of Michigan, UCLA and Mercer University.
-Previously, the Calidore served on the faculty of the Ed and Mari Edelman Chamber Music Institute at the Colburn School.
+The Calidore serves as Quartet-in-Residence at theUniversity of Delaware and the University of Toronto.
+The Calidore has conducted master classes and residencies at Princeton, Stanford, University of Michigan, the Colburn School, Stony Brook University, UCLA and Mercer University.

 The Calidore String Quartet was founded at the Colburn School in Los Angeles in 2010.
 Within two years the Quartet won grand prizes in virtually all the major U.S. chamber music competitions, including the Fischoff, Coleman, Chesapeake, and Yellow Springs competitions and captured top prizes at the 2012 ARD Munich International String Quartet Competition and Hamburg International Chamber Music Competition.
 Using an amalgamation of “California” and “doré” (French for “golden”), the ensemble’s name represents a reverence for the diversity of culture and the strong support it received from its home of origin, Los Angeles, California, the “golden state.”